(ozenoxacin) Cream, for Topical Use

 Ozenoxacin has been tested in combination with 17 other commonly used antimicrobial agents against S. aureus and S.pyogenes.
 Antagonism interactions with ozenoxacin were observed with ciprofloxacin against S. aureus.

-Ozenoxacin has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see INDICATIONS]:
+Ozenoxacin has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see INDICATIONS AND USAGE]:

 Staphylococcus aureus (including methicillin-resistant isolates)